arnav1312/PIMA_DIABETES/README.md

 # PIMA_DIABETES

-This is a Repository contanting my findings from a kaggle dataset related to Indian Diabetes.
+This is a Repository contaning my findings from a kaggle dataset related to Indian Diabetes.

 Contents in the Repository: